ClarisseU/quotes/README.md

 The name of the author, the name of the person entering a quote and finally the quote that he's adding.

 ### Output
-the project displays the quotes that the user has entered.
+the project displays the quotes that the user has entered.a pipe date count that displays how much time has passed since the quote has been created.

 ## License
 all rights reserved @copyright 2019